rizwansoaib/face-attendence/README.md

 ## INSTALLATION

-## 1. install awscli in your system:
+## 1. Install awscli in your system and configure:
    ### MAC LINUX OR UNIX
      rizwan@ubuntu$ sudo apt-get install awscli
      /* FIND YOUR ACCESS KEY AND SECRET KEY FROM AWS IN SECUIRTY CREDENTIALS */